jcolomb/gintonic-blog/text/survey_analysis_report2.md

 ## Template overview

-Data management principles recommend (1) to keep all files related to a project in a single folder (this facilitates sharing of these files with the whole team working on the project, for instance), and (2) to manage data and code differently (this allows different version control system, as well as independent sharing and reusing of data and code).
+Data management principles recommend (1) to keep all files related to a project in a single folder (this facilitates sharing of these files with the whole team working on the project, for instance), and (2) to manage data and code differently (this allows different version control systems, as well as independent sharing and reusing of data and code).
-We designed a template that follows these principles, but added some recommendations and technical solutions in order to permit users to have laboratory and experiment-level organization of their files, nevertheless.
+We finally designed a template that follows these principles, but added some recommendations and technical solutions in order to permit users to have laboratory and experiment-level organization of their files, nevertheless.